Dataset basics: read, access, modify, write#

 3

-As mentioned before, the items in a sequence are Dataset instances.
-If you try to add any other type to a sequence you’ll get an exception:
+The items in a sequence are always Dataset instances, if you try to add any other type to a sequence you’ll get an exception:

 >>> ds.OtherPatientIDsSequence.append('Hello world?')